Your Guide to the Best Portable Internet Options

 Similarly, many phone plans include some hotspot data.
 However, it may be limited in speed, and a lot of plans share the same data allowance between phone and hotspot use, meaning you could eat through all your personal phone data just by streaming some Netflix on a road trip.

-Hotspot data plans are designed to pair with a hotspot device, and provide a dedicated pool of data specifically for that purpose.
+Prepaid data plans are perfect to pair with a hotspot device and provide a dedicated pool of data specifically for that purpose.
 Most cellular providers offer these—again, here’s T-Mobile’s selection of plans.
-Prices range from $10.00 to $30.00 per month, and you can often add more data on an as-needed basis.
+Prices range from $10.00 to $50.00 per month, and you can often add more data as needed.

 Should I get a hotspot device or use my phone?

-If you only use the feature occasionally, or you’re the only person connecting to the hotspot, your phone is probably fine.
-However, if it’s something you use a lot, or need to connect multiple devices simultaneously, you may have a better experience with a dedicated hotspot device.
+If you only use the feature occasionally or are the only person connecting to the hotspot, your phone is probably fine.
+However, if you use it a lot or need to connect multiple devices simultaneously, you may have a better experience with a dedicated hotspot device.

 T-Mobile vs. Verizon vs. AT&T network coverage

-The Big Three US carriers all offer essentially nationwide 4G LTE coverage and extensive 5G coverage, as well.
-However, when it comes to 5G, T-Mobile is the clear winner for availability, while Verizon actually has the least coverage of the three major carriers.
+The Big Three US carriers all offer essentially nationwide 4G LTE coverage and extensive 5G coverage.
+T-Mobile is the clear winner regarding availability, while Verizon has the least coverage of the three major carriers.

-While local coverage can vary a lot, the whole idea of portable internet is being able to take it wherever you need.
+While local coverage can vary greatly, the whole idea of portable internet is being able to take it wherever you need it.
 That means T-Mobile is likely the way to go.

 You can check coverage using the FCC’s interactive map.
-As a matter of fact, you can use this same tool to check coverage for nearly any internet type and provider.
+You can use this same tool to check coverage for nearly any internet type and provider.

 What about MVNOs?